Quackers71/nodejs/nodejs-full-tut4begs/notes.md

+# Notes for Node.js - Full Tutorial for Beginners

-# Link to how to create a large .txt file
+#### Link to how to create a large .txt file
 https://gist.github.com/olivertappin/0fc0b6a76e6555e51f884f9638249de2

 #### This example creates a 2.7Gb .txt file